Fish Eaters: The Whys and Hows of Traditional Catholicism

 Fathers, love, guide, and mentor your male child, even if he is temperamentally different from you and has different interests.
 Your job is to help your boy identify as male and to embrace his masculinity, even if his ways of expressing that masculinity aren't exactly like yours.
 Listen to him, spend time with him, do things with him, teach him masculine skills, include him in your masculine pursuits.
 Engage him in activities that are "just for the guys" and that he'd enjoy (he might not like football, but will love baseball; he might not like fixing cars, but might love air shows or a natural history museum, etc.).
 When he's young, engage him in rough-and-tumble play, teaching him to grapple.
 Express pride in him for his accomplishments, and show him lots of affection, including physical affection.
 Develop the moral virtues so that you'll be someone worthy of emulating.

 Mothers, never emotionally use your male child as a surrogate husband.
 Don't use him for emotional consolation, and don't burden him with the responsibility for your emotional well-being and need for emotional intimacy.
-Also, don't emotionally coddle him, don't pit him against his father, and don't undermine his father's attempts to bond with his son ("Oh, don't do that; it's so rough!
+Also, don't emotionally coddle him, don't pit him against his father, don't complain about his father to him, and don't undermine his father's attempts to bond with his son ("Oh, don't do that; it's so rough!
 He might get hurt!").
 Prepare to do what every mother must do: let her child grow up, individuate, and grow apart from her.

 4. Allow your children to use their gifts and express themselves without stuffing them tightly into traditional gender roles.
 Traditional gender roles exist because they reflect Nature.
 Most girls are girly; most boys are boyish.
 But there are outliers, and that is fine.
 If you have a son who prefers painting to football, encourage him in his artistic pursuits and neither pressure him to become the "football-playing son" of your dreams nor shame him in any way for being who he is and being interested in what he's interested in.
 If you have a daughter who's more into playing softball than with dolls, let her be and love her like crazy.
 While no one is "born gay," we are born with gifts, aptitudes and temperaments.
 Those things do come from God, and disallowing their fulfillment and expression will result in misery.
 Quashing outliers also causes resentment and anger, and leads them to band together and foment revolution, which is a big reason why we're enduring the social situation we have now.
 Nor is quashing outliers good for the outliers themselves.
 Besides, just think of how boring the world would be if we were all exactly alike!
 Love your children for who they are and encourage them to use the gifts they've been given, within the bounds of Love and a sane social order!